davelively14/locorum/README.md

 - Redo JavaScript for project.js in React JS and Redux
   -  Need that to reload when state changes, otherwise the export results option won't work properly.
 Right now, it will only work after a reload and won't capture any new searches.
   - Can still keep HTML format everywhere, but the `results/index` should just contain the React app container.
-- Fix CSV export
-  - ERR: throws a 'Server internal error' when trying to export right after executing a new search
-  - FIX: Looking for specific results?
-  - FIX: Don't show export button until searches all loaded.
-  - FIX: Display error when a backend doesn't respond so that the client is waiting on results that aren't going to show up.
 - Allow ignore/filtering features
   - ADD: Ignore individual searches for future results
   - ADD: Customizable filters results displayed (i.e. don't display non-matching city), but still persist all results